Breast Cancer Mortality Rates

 Percent of Breast Cancer Deaths by Age (2010 – 2014)

-According to the National Cancer Institute SEER statistics, between the years of 2010 and 2014, the average age of diagnosis of breast cancer was 62 years.
-In addition, breast cancer in women is most often diagnosed between the ages of 55 and 64 years.
+According to the SEER statistics, between the years of 2010 and 2014, the average age of diagnosis of breast cancer was 62 years.
+Furthermore, breast cancer in women is most often diagnosed between the ages of 55 and 64 years.

 From the same statistics, the percent of women who die from breast cancer is also highest between the ages of 55 and 64.
 The average age of death from breast cancer for women is a little higher at 68 years.